crispinamuriel/Kargo_Summer_Intern/README.md

 3. Have at least 2 commits into your branch.

-a.
+- a.
 Please make sure that you have a "main" file (main.go/main.js/main.py) in the root directory of your project, and that when you run the file with the test input as arguments, it should print the result in the standard output (please be sure to remove your debugging print statements before you submit, otherwise it could affect how your submission is graded)

-b.
+ -b.
 We will run your code in the following manner:

 (master) js_code_submission node main.js 123 321
 (master) go_code_submission go run main.go 123 321